RATING: 5 Keys RESULT: Loss REMAINING: 0:00

 Cost: $25 per person

-We thank Digital Escape Velocity for inviting us to play this game.
+We thank Digital Escape Rooms for inviting us to play this game.
 Although complimentary admission was generously provided, that in no way impacts the opinion included within this review.